skip to main content

 Our verdict

 For RV internet, we suggest going with the cheapest option that meets your needs.
 For most people, a hotspot like the T-Mobile Inseego MiFi X PRO 5G is probably the best option, as hotspots are relatively affordable and work in a lot of locations.
-If you spend most of your time in locations that offer Wi-Fi, you might be able to get by with just a good Wi-Fi extender, while full-time RVers might need a more reliable option like a portable 4G internet plan or Starlink’s Roam.
+If you spend most of your time in locations that offer Wi-Fi, you might be able to get by with just a good Wi-Fi extender, while full-time RVers might need a more reliable option like a portable 4G internet plan or Starlink’s Roam Unlimited.

 Internet for RVs FAQ